 Imagining and building the representative, safe and inclusive classrooms of tomorrow!

-We will be discussing not only the work currently being done to liberate our curriculum from the constraints of a white, cis-heteropatriarchical lens, but also discussing pedagogy and sharing best practice of how to make teaching more inclusive and productive.
-Decolonisation is not just about what we’re learning — how we’re learning, and the culture of the institution, matters too.
+We discussed not only the work currently being done to liberate our curriculum from the constraints of a white, cis-heteropatriarchical lens, but also pedagogy and shared best practice of how to make teaching more inclusive and productive.
+Decolonisation in academia is not just about what we’re learning — how we’re learning, and the culture of the institution, matters too.

 Aims of the event: